jfaghihnassiri/alumni/README.md

-cdb
+alumni
 ===

-A simple webpage using Javascript, jQuery, and Node.JS for CDB Alumni
+A simple webpage for alumni of the Caroline D. Bradley Scholarship Program